-Avoid concomitant administration of ODOMZO with strong CYP3A inhibitors, including but not limited to saquinavir, telithromycin, ketoconazole, itraconazole, voriconazole, posaconazole and nefazodone [see CLINICAL PHARMACOLOGY].
+Avoid concomitant administration of ODOMZO with strong CYP3A inhibitors [see CLINICAL PHARMACOLOGY].

-Avoid concomitant administration of ODOMZO with moderate CYP3A inhibitors, including but not limited to atazanavir, diltiazem, and fluconazole.
+Avoid concomitant administration of ODOMZO with moderate CYP3A inhibitors.
 If a moderate CYP3A inhibitor must be used, administer the moderate CYP3A inhibitor for less than 14 days and monitor closely for adverse reactions particularly musculoskeletal adverse reactions [see CLINICAL PHARMACOLOGY].

 Strong And Moderate CYP3A Inducers

-Avoid concomitant administration of ODOMZO with strong and moderate CYP3A inducers, including but not limited to carbamazepine, efavirenz, modafinil, phenobarbital, phenytoin, rifabutin, rifampin and St. John's Wort (Hypericum perforatum) [see CLINICAL PHARMACOLOGY].
+Avoid concomitant administration of ODOMZO with strong and moderate CYP3A inducers [see CLINICAL PHARMACOLOGY].

 ODOMZO can cause embryo-fetal death or severe birth defects when administered to a pregnant woman.
-In animal reproduction studies, sonidegib was embryotoxic, fetotoxic, and teratogenic at maternal exposures below the recommended human dose of 200 mg.
-Advise pregnant women of the potential risk to a fetus [see Use in Specific Populations].
+In animal reproduction studies, sonidegib was embryotoxic, fetotoxic, and teratogenic at maternal exposures below the recommended human dose of 200 mg [see Use In Specific Populations].

 Females Of Reproductive Potential

 Verify pregnancy status of females of reproductive potential prior to initiating ODOMZO treatment.
-Advise females to use effective contraception during treatment with ODOMZO and for at least 20 months after the last dose [see Use in Specific Populations].
+Advise pregnant women of the potential risk to a fetus.
+Advise females to use effective contraception during treatment with ODOMZO and for at least 20 months after the last dose [see Use In Specific Populations].